BrunoBoehm/code-notes/ruby.md

 #=> ["grumpy cat", "lil' bub", "maru"]
 ```

 Because sort returns a new array, we generally store it into another variable.
-So we would do sorted_cats = famous_cats.sort.
+So we would do `sorted_cats = famous_cats.sort`.
 If you don't care about the unsorted version of the array you can call `sort!` (destructive).
 This will sort the existing array without requiring you to save the return into a new variable.
-It's a ruby convention that a method with the ! will do the operation in place.
+It's a ruby convention that a method with the `!` will do the operation in place.
 It will modify the receiver of the method (AKA the thing to the left of the dot).

 To reverse an array
 ```ruby